WELCOME TO MARRAUM - LEADING ARCHITECTS IN TRURO

 Truro’s architectural development primarily took place during the Georgian and Victorian eras, when the city was both a key port and market town as well as the centre of lucrative tin and copper mining in the area.

-Wander down Lemon Street and you can’t help being struck by the elegant, symmetrical styling of townhouses and terraces built at this time for affluent mine owners, merchants and shipowners.
-Stuccoed facades, classical columns and wrought-iron balconies speak of a prosperous time for the city when residents would commission architects to design them grand houses that showcased their wealth.
+Wander down Lemon Street and you'll see elegant, symmetrical townhouses and terraces built during this prosperous period.
+Stuccoed facades, classical columns and wrought-iron balconies reflect a prosperous time for the city when residents would commission architects to design them grand houses that showcased their wealth.

 Alverton Manor, originally built as a residential home and now a hotel, is a fine example of Regency architecture in Truro, as are the Assembly Rooms on High Cross, which originally served as a venue for social gatherings, dances and events.